enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-4/index.md

 ```

 In practice, we generally keep conditions about schema and response
-expectations implicit, and only write domain-specific *PRE* and
+expectations implicit and only write domain-specific *PRE* and
 *POST* conditions related to the system state.

-Also, writing all tests required to cover the specification may
+Also, writing all the tests required to cover the specification may
 quickly become a daunting task.

 We will come back to those points later.
 For now, let's apply our